Holly answers all your burning questions about dyslexia assessment…

 In general, I only assess children aged 7 and up.

 However, many parents of younger children come to me, concerned about dyslexia.
 For children aged 5 and 6, I would suggest an Initial Dyslexia Screening to see if there is enough evidence to warrant writing a formal report, or whether to hold off until they are slightly older.
 The younger the child is, the harder it can be to prove that issues are due to dyslexia, rather than different rates of child development or other issues.

 For a younger child, the labelling process may be difficult.
-But it can be extremely worthwhile to compile a Learning ‘Roadmap’, containing detailed recommendations for how best to help your child now, even if it is hard to label them as dyslexic.
+But it can be extremely worthwhile to produce a shorter (non-diagnostic) report with detailed recommendations for how best to help your child now, even if it is hard to label them as dyslexic.
 For some younger children, tutoring is best solution, to see whether with a bit of very targeted specialist support they can close the gap.
 (See: Further Guidance)